 Join us on April 18 at Atlanta Contemporary for a live performance by Spelman College’s SDAN 320 Performance Repertory, choreographed by Artistic Director and Choreographer T.Lang.

-This work unfolds in direct response to artist a'driene nieves’s engaging painting, “i find myself suddenly swinging between the enormity of this grief and the inconsolability of this rage that I connect seems to shake no matter how much I scream or flail my body in protest of all we’ve been forced to endure and witness during these years.
+This work unfolds in direct response to artist a'driene nieves’s engaging painting, “i find myself suddenly swinging between the enormity of this grief and the inconsolability of this rage that I can not seem to shake no matter how much I scream or flail my body in protest of all we’ve been forced to endure and witness during these years.
 Survival has become a prison and a gravity well swallowing me and all of our dreams whole, 2024”; as part of the exhibition “Unbound Narratives: Embodied Language”.
 Activating the space between visual art and the moving body.
 Dancers navigate presence, distance, and attention, inviting you into a shared experience of looking, sensing, and being.

 This is not a passive viewing.
 It is an exchange.